jaybutera/PyANN/README.md

 PyANN
 =====

-A live vizualization of a generic artificial neural network written in Python2.7.
+An execution of a generic artificial neural network written in Python2.7.
-Visuals are done in Javascript and HTML5 canvas.
-The goal of the project is to help understand different kinds of learning and topological evolutionary algorithms for artificial neural networks.
+Analytics are done in matplotlib.
+The goal of the project is to help understand the process of learning through continous epochs in an artificial neural network.

 ###Methods of supervised learning:
 - Backpropagation